 This page is dedicated to Men and has been written by Male employees at South Wales Fire and Rescue Service for their future Male colleagues.

 My name is Nilks and I have been working as an ICT engineer for SWFRS since October 2015.
+I currently in the Transformation Team looking at future projects and policies.
 I work in a challenging environment making sure that the IT needs of Stations and Offices are running as efficiently as possible.
 Whilst doing this my department are constantly looking to improve the use of IT within the Service to make our end user service the best it can be.
 We are a very diverse department and we have a big part to play in all aspects of the service.
 We are mostly seen in the background but essential to the day to day running of the organisation.

 I am currently based in the Communication department working with the mission critical equipment for the Fire appliances and for Firefighters, so that in emergency cases the technology we use is smooth and seamless so we can attend incidents at speed and with total accuracy.
 It is very fulfilling to know that although we are not at the forefront of an emergency incident, what we do in the background is essential in ensuring that the general public get the response needed and expected of an emergency service.